apascualgarcia/apascualgarcia.github.io/_pages/Research.md

 #{% include feature_row id="intro" type="center" %}
 ---

-I am physicist with (real) interest in biology.
+I am a physicist with (real) interest in biology.
 I did my PhD in the Center for Molecular Biology Severo Ochoa in Madrid (CSIC-UAM) under the supervision of [Dr. Ugo Bastolla](https://ub.cbm.uam.es/).
-Then I joined the Microbial Ecology laboratory of Imperial College London, leaded by [Prof. Thomas Bell](https://bellmicrobelab.wordpress.com/), and where I am still External Lecturer in the MSc of Computational Methods in Ecology and Evolution.
+Then I joined the Microbial Ecology laboratory of Imperial College London, leaded by [Prof. Thomas Bell](https://bellmicrobelab.wordpress.com/).
 I am currently a member of the Theoretical Biology group at ETH-Zürich, leaded by  [Prof. Sebastian Bonhoeffer](www.tb.ethz.ch).
 I focus on complex biological systems at the different scales, from molecules to large ecosystems, with special emphasis on microbial ecology, and considering experimental data whenever is possible.
 In the following, I briefly describe some areas of interest.

 {% include feature_row %}